-We will meet at this Brampton Library branch within the South Fletcher’s Sportsplex.
-There’s an irony that a huge building designed for physical activity is only accessible by car and surrounded by a parking lot.
-This part of Brampton highlights the need for safe cycling infrastructure.
-Bringing together a critical mass of people riding bicycles we will move to a nearby quiet spot for the readings.
+We will meet at the Brampton Library at the South Fletcher’s Sportsplex.
+There’s an irony that a huge building designed for physical activity is surrounded by a parking lot.
+This part of Brampton highlights the need for safe cycling infrastructure and confirms there is more than enough room for all to share the road.
+Please bring your picnic blanket as our readings will be in the triangle of green grass across from the Library entrance at Ray Lawson Boulevard and McLaughlin Road South.

-Cycling through Brampton neighbourhoods and along the Etobicoke Creek recreational trail, you’ll realize that this multi-use trail requires expansion.
+Cycling through Brampton neighbourhoods and along the Etobicoke Creek recreational trail, you’ll realize that this winding multi-use trail requires expansion.
 It is priceless for a city to have a creek running through it but the access to it requires safe infrastructure for pedestrians and cyclists.
-A large grassy area below two arterial roads will offer us a natural respite from the city to listen to our authors.
+A large grassy area at Main Street and Peel Village Parkway in the Charles F. Watson and Family Gardens will offer us a natural respite from the city to listen to our authors.
+Bring a picnic blanket, water and a snack!

 Brampton’s downtown is unique and a vibrant destination.
 In the heart of the city, Garden Square is the site of many colourful programs and events.
 The Region of Peel, home to Brampton, will receive funding to help the city continue to work toward its strategic goal of improving infrastructure for cyclists and pedestrians travelling along busy routes.
 We want to help amplify that message by gathering with our bicycles for a reading in Garden Square.